DAGWorks-Inc/burr/examples/pytest/README.md

     assert actual_output == expected_output
     # assert some other property of the output...
 ```
-What we've shown above will fail on the
+What we've shown above will fail on the first assertion failure.
+But what if we want to evaluate all the outputs before making a pass / fail decision?

 ### Not failing on first assert failure / logging test results